Why so chic?

 Room upgrade (subject to availability)

-Set across a cluster of 17th-century merchants houses on the canal-front, historical charm abounds at this special spot.
-Owners Jess and Peter were keen to keep the building's history and personality intact whilst making the necessary updates to create an incredibly comfortable and contemporary boutique hotel.
-The sumptuous dark colour palette is drawn from the original Dutch artworks and sleek modern furnishings create a stylish and decidedly sultry feel.
-Unlike many luxury hotels in the city, it boasts a large, romantic garden - perfect to retreat to at the end of a hard day's exploring.
+Set across a cluster of 17th-century merchants houses on the canal front, historical charm abounds at this special spot.
+Owners Jess and Peter spent three years rebuilding the properties, and were keen to keep the personality of the original structures intact when decorating.
+The end result?
+An incredibly comfortable, luxurious, and contemporary boutique hotel with a decidedly sultry feel.
+A dark colour palette, use of sumptuous purple velvet, sleek modern furnishings and clever use of mirrors mingle with Dutch artwork and 18-century pieces.
+And unlike many luxe hotels in the city, it boasts a large, romantic garden – the perfect place to retreat to at the end of a day exploring.

-Located on the Keizersgracht canal in Jordaan, the cultural centre of Amsterdam, this is a fantastic spot from which to explore.
-What's more the staff here are exceptional and offer a warm and personal service that is second to none.
+Located on the Keizersgracht canal in Jordaan, the cultural centre of Amsterdam, this is a fantastic spot to base yourself.
+What's more, the staff are exceptional and offer a warm and personal service that is second to none.

 We stayed here about 20 years ago and knew that if we ever did a hotel in Amsterdam, this would be the one.
 It’s the perfect size and shape with its enormous garden, history and character – from its entrance to its magnificent sitting room.
 Quite often when people renovate, they pull everything down and build from scratch but, for us, it's important not just to make reference to Dutch history and Dutch art, we're also trying to be a continuity of what this building has always been – so objects that have lived here longer than we've owned it, we still found a place for them whilst also bringing it up to date.